suus-stack/PCA/README.md

 The movement of a herring (Boid) is based on three rules:
 - Separation: Herring maintain a minimum distance between each other.
 - Alignment: Herring aligns their direction with that of their closest neighbours
 - Cohesion: Herring remains in close proximity to their nearest neighbours.

 The speed of the herring is the average speed for a herring.
 For a diversity of natural speeds within the group, a value of the standard deviation (SD) spread, ranging between -1 and 1, is also added to this.
 The presence of rocks and predators in the environment influences the behavior of herring, when it is in their perception range.
 Rocks alter the direction of herring, while predators can affect both their speed and direction.
-As predators draw closer, the herring's speed accelerates.
+As predators comes closer, the herring's speed increases.

 Barracuda features
-The movement of a barracuda is initially random, but it changes when it encounters another barracuda, causing it to change directions.
+The movement of a barracuda is initially random, but it changes when it encounters anotherbarracuda, causing it to change directions.
 For a diversity of natural speeds within the group, a value of the SD spread, ranging between -1 and 1, is also added to this.
 Additionally, the presence of rocks and herring in the environment also influences a barracuda's movement.
 Rocks can alter the direction of a barracuda, while herring can impact both its speed and direction.
 When a herring is within the perception range of a barracuda, the predator's speed increases, and it will move towards the herring.
 Moreover, the closer the herring, the greater the acceleration of the barracuda's speed.

 Rock features
 The stones are randomly distributed.
 No creature can traverse these obstacles.
 When